Gabrielonso/mystoremanager/README.md

 Certain factors such as speed, flexibility and ease of use where considered in building certain features of the application.

-mystoremanager takes care of the following:
+mystoremanager manages of the following:

 **Users**
 - There are three user types for this application: master admin user(only one), admin user and regular user.